samuelson/abalone/README.md

   * File to display before login.
 This does not interpret special characters the way `getty` does.
   * `true`, `false`, or filename to display.
   * Default value: `false`, or `/etc/issue.net` if set to `true`.
+* `:welcome`
+  * A message to display prior to starting a session.
+This is on the overlay with the *Start Session* button.
+Pass a string of text, or a filename.
+HTML will be interpreted.
+  * Default value: unset
 * `:logfile`
   * The path of a file to log to.
   * Default value: Log only to `STDERR`.
 If you pass `-l` at the command line